X-CASH-official/xcash-dpops/README.md

 ### Building the MongoDB C Driver From Source

-Visit the offical websites installation instructions at [http://mongoc.org/libmongoc/current/installing.html](http://mongoc.org/libmongoc/current/installing.html)
+Visit the official websites installation instructions at [http://mongoc.org/libmongoc/current/installing.html](http://mongoc.org/libmongoc/current/installing.html)
 You will need to follow the instructions for [Building from a release tarball](http://mongoc.org/libmongoc/current/installing.html#building-from-a-release-tarball) or [Building from git](http://mongoc.org/libmongoc/current/installing.html#building-from-git) since you need the header files, not just the library files.

 After you have built the MongoDB C driver from source, you will need to run